 Advisor: Tuesday Soetaert

 Art Club provides students opportunities, guidance, camaraderie, and materials for independent and collaborative creative work.
 Members pursue their own visual art interests and participate in student-led local and international projects.
+Attend as mamy times as you like, or drop in occasionally.
 Open to all grade levels.

 Advisor: Erik Perkins